Salary Indemnity Plan (SIP) General – Frequently Asked Questions

 the EI mandate.

-medical certificates or other requested information under this regulation shall
+certificates or other requested information under this regulation shall be

 When would benefits not be paid?

-not receiving appropriate treatment as recommended by your treating physician
+appropriate treatment as recommended by your treating physician.

-not filed a WCB claim where your illness/injury is the result of a work-related
+Compensation Board (WorkSafeBC) claim where your illness/injury is the work-related.

-not participating in a substance withdrawal program recognized by an addiction
+in a substance withdrawal program recognized by an addiction medicine

-medicine specialist where your illness is caused by drug or alcohol abuse
+specialist where your illness is caused by drug or alcohol abuse.

-a prison sentence or are confined in a similar institution
+sentence or are confined in a similar institution.

-any work for wage or profit except as approved by us
+for wage or profit except as approved by us.

 While you are on claim, you are expected to